-Figure 16 role group element
+Figure 18 attribute group element

 Conjunction

 A conjunction is represented with a black “dot” (black filled small circle).
-It is only necessary when two or more relationships are being joined in a diagram.
+It is only necessary when two or more attributes are being joined in a diagram.
+It is optional when attaching a single attribute.